szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 1. Write a function that always returns the last item in whatever array is passed to it.
 (Hint: Refer to the [Loops and Arrays](http://localhost:3000/workshop/Javascript/?page=5) lesson if you need a refresher on an easy way to do this.)

-2. Biff decided to drop your class after his unfortunate grade.
+2. Biff decided to drop your class after his unfortunate grades.
 Add a function to the Student Grades program that will remove Biff from the list of students using the `pop` method.

 3. In the wild, you will often see what are called __arrow functions__.
 In modern JavaScript, arrow functions are a shorter way to write functions, and utilize the `=>` syntax.
 Check out [this resource](https://www.w3schools.com/js/js_arrow_function.asp) to learn about the syntax for arrow functions.
 Then, try to reformat the following traditional function using arrow function syntax instead: